 Inverse trigonometric functions return results expressed in radians.
 To express c in decimal degrees, multiply the number of radians by

 (But be sure to multiply the number of radians by R to get d.)

 There may be transportation costs that are not captured by travel distance alone.
 These include costs that do not vary with distance, such as parking fees, bridge tolls, and road tolls, and specialized modes of transportation that may be required by persons with disabilities.
 The analyst should work with clinicians and study site teams to determine whether these will apply.
 Such information can be gathered from patients using survey forms.

-Luce BR, Manning WG, Siegel JE.
-Estimating costs in cost-effectiveness analysis.
-In: Gold, M.R., Siegel J.E., Russell L.B., and Weinstein M.B., eds.
+Basu, A. Estimating costs and valuations of non-health benefits cost-effectiveness analysis.
+In: Neumann P.J., Sanders G.D., Russell L.B., Siegel, J.E., Ganiats, T.G., eds.
 Cost-effectiveness in health and medicine.
-New York: Oxford University Press, 1996.
+New York: Oxford University Press, 2017.